compas-dev/compas/docs/environments/sublimetext.rst

 * Terminal

-To install the above packages go to
+To install the above packages open the Command Palette.

 .. code-block:: none

     Tools > Command Palette

-and then type ``Package Control`` to see all possible commands related to that.
+Type ``Package Control`` to see all possible commands related to that.
 Select ``Package Control: Install Package`` and hit enter.

 .. figure:: /_images/sublimetext_packagecontrol.png
      :figclass: figure
      :class: figure-img img-fluid

 A list with available packages will appear.